marimo-team/marimo/docs/guides/reactivity.md

 # Reactivity

-marimo notebooks _react_ to your code changes.
+Every marimo notebook is a directed acyclic graph (DAG) that models how data flows across blocks of Python code, i.e., cells.

+marimo _react_ to code changes, automatically executing cells with the latest data.
+Execution order is determined by the DAG, not by the order of cells on the page.

 Reactive execution is based on a single rule:

 ```{admonition} Runtime Rule
 :class: tip